eclectic-coding/rails_default_template/README.md

 ```
 Create new app: `rails new awesome_app -T` if you wish to add rspec

-Bypass these settings for a default rails app: `rails new awesome_app --no-rc`
+Bypass these settings and this template for a default rails app: `rails new awesome_app --no-rc`